 Five Myths About YouTube Play Buttons

 "Getting a YouTube plaque boosts your algorithm ranking."
 False.
-Creator Awards do not affect recommendations.
+Creator Awards have no effect on recommendations.
 Watch time, viewer satisfaction, retention, and relevance drive the algorithm.
 The plaque acknowledges past growth; it doesn't accelerate future growth.

 "You automatically receive the plaque after hitting the milestone."
 False.
 Eligibility + Community Guidelines compliance are required to pass the review.
 Hitting the subscriber count opens the process; meeting all requirements closes it.